xglamchickx/Statistical-Physics/README.md

-### Chaos Theory, Monte Carlo Method and Shochastic Method
+### Chaos Theory, Monte Carlo Method, Shochastic Method, Schrödinger equation

 In MATH1402 file, there a simulation on Ant's movement.
 Suppose there's a triangle, there's also an ant on the triangle.
 Suppose we want to know the approximate probability of the ant leaving at the longest side, hence I used Monte Carlo Approach to do it.